raoulx24/work.trivy/README.md

 Browsers: tested mainly using Edge.
 Also tested on Chrome, Firefox and Opera.

 Recommended resolution: 1080p (1920x1080)
-> **Note on resolution:** although we are safe to state that Trivy Operator Dashboard is a Business Application that handles and displays extensive datasets, the app scales ok in both directions.
+> **Note on resolution:** although we are safe to state that Trivy Operator Dashboard is a Business Application (that handles and displays extensive datasets) and that it should be used on desktop or laptop monitors, the app scales ok in both directions.
 On a phone the user experience may be less than optimal, but it is usable.
 On larger display, as some might say, "the bigger, the better".

 ### Known bugs
 - When a Dropdown Filter (such as Namespaces or Severities) gets cleared by its Clear button or by table's Clear Sort/Filters, the table displays unfiltered data, but the Filter still acts like is Filtering.
 It is a well-known bug from Primeng.